Skip to main content

 The Principle of Segregation and Confidentiality

-It prevents a manager or supervisor from inadvertently or intentionally accessing sensitive when making decisions about promotions, assignments, or performance evaluations.
+It prevents a manager or supervisor from inadvertently or intentionally accessing sensitive health data when making decisions about promotions, assignments, or performance evaluations.
 Your health journey is your own; your professional life is another matter entirely.
 The ADA ensures a clean line between the two.

 This separation is the bedrock of trust between you, the wellness vendor, and your employer.
 It allows you to participate honestly in programs designed to improve your health, secure in the knowledge that your vulnerability will be protected.